 I wanted to share this unfortunate incident to mainly highlight what a dangerous sport running, or in fact any sport is, that involves the outdoors with no facilities within bum clenching distance.
 Paula Radcliffe knows this only too well.
 Competing at the highest level, representing her country running her heart out only to be put in the unthinkable position of having to choose between losing her place in the race by exiting to use the lav, or squatting brazenly at the side of the road on a very public, highly televised competitive run so she could fire out a shit at the speed of light before continuing the race like nothing had happened.

-Before you make any rash decisions regarding such high risk activities there are a few basic points I feel it is important to consider…
+Before you make any rash decisions regarding such high risk activities there are a few basic points I feel are important to consider…

 - Have I eaten bran flakes, prunes or porridge in the last 24 hours?